xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 - Rule List: A rule governs access control by specifying the content and operations a task agent is authorized to handle within the system.

 This module must enforce explicit restrictions on the actions an LLM is permitted to perform, ensuring that network configurations remain secure and compliant with operational policies.

+### Feedback Module

+As the generated configuration might not be always aligned with YANG model schema, access control, or bussiness constrains, they need further modification to meet the multi-dimensional requirements.
+The Feedback Module is used to provide semantic-rich feedback (e.g., represented in structure text) and hints to LLM to improve the generated configuration.

 ## Operator Audit Module